 What Are The Causes Of Munchausen Syndrome?

-There are no exact causes of self diagnosis disorder and it is also not clear how many people are affected by it.
-However, reasons behind this complex condition are:
+There are no exact causes of self-diagnosis disorder and it is also not clear how many people are affected by it.
+However, the reasons behind this complex condition are:

-- Childhood neglect or abuse which makes a person attention seeker
+- Childhood neglect or abuse which makes a person an attention seeker

-- Childhood hospitalization where a person connects themselves with same feelings and discomfort
+- Childhood hospitalization where a person connects themselves with the same feelings and discomfort

 - Existence of personality disorder